BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 *By slightly aligning your vision with Yog-Sothoth's omnipresence, you perceive hidden realities, secret passages, and concealed threats before they unfold.*

-Your senses are permanently attuned to what hides in the gaps of the world.
-You gain the following benefits at all times:
+Your senses are permanently attuned to what hides in the gaps between dimensions.
+You gain the following benefits:

-* **Keen Discovery:** You gain a +2 circumstance bonus to Perception checks to Seek hidden or undetected creatures, secret doors, hazards, and concealed objects within 30 feet.
-If you are a master in Perception, you can also travel at your full Speed while using the Search exploration activity, instead of half your Speed.
+* **Piercing Gaze:** You reduce the DC of your flat checks to target concealed creatures from 5 to 3.
+If you have the Blind-Fight feat, you reduce the DC of flat checks to target hidden creatures from 5 to 4 within 30 feet.
-* **Piercing Gaze:** Reduce the DC of your flat checks to target concealed creatures to 3, and to target hidden creatures to 9.
+* **Spatial Intuition:** You gain a +2 circumstance bonus to Perception checks to Seek concealed, hidden, or undetected creatures, as well as secret doors and hazards within 30 feet.

 In addition, you can cast *see the unseen* as an innate occult spell once per day.